 And then there’s the consumer, the main driver of our economy and, to a large extent, the global one.
 From almost every angle, U.S. consumers are in good And then there’s the consumer, the main driver of our economy and, to a large extent, the global one.
 From almost every angle, U.S. consumers are in good shape.
 The unemployment rate has hovered at or under 4% since 2018, suggesting that almost anyone who wants a job has one.
 Household debt is near historical lows, wages have gone up (if sluggishly) and spending has been steady.
 We think that it is a fool’s errand to bet against a fully employed consumer.

-In sum, our investment team continues to see reason for caution when measuring the tradeoff between risk and reward in 2020.
+In sum, our investment team continues to see reason for caution when measuring the tradeoff between The probability that an investment will decline in value in the short term, along with the magnitude of that decline.
+Stocks are often considered riskier than bonds because they have a higher probability of losing money, and they tend to lose more than bonds when they do decline. and reward in 2020.
 As noted, although stock prices could finish the year higher, we think investors should be prepared for a correction along the way—not because we see evidence of one on the horizon, but because a decline could occur at any time for a variety of reasons, including those listed above.
-We believe the time-tested approach of diversification and risk management is our best means of safeguarding our clients’ wealth while positioning their portfolios to meet their long-term goals.
+We believe the time-tested approach of A strategy for managing investment risk by investing in a mixture of different investments.
+Since different asset classes face different risks, even if one type of asset declines in value, others may not. and risk management is our best means of safeguarding our clients’ wealth while positioning their portfolios to meet their long-term goals.